This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium bowl, use a hand mixer to cream the butter and sugar together until smooth and fluffy.
+• In a medium bowl, cream the butter and sugar with a hand mixer until smooth and fluffy.

-• In a separate small bowl, whisk together the flour, baking soda, cinnamon, ginger, cloves, and salt.
-Gradually add this dry mixture to the wet ingredients, mixing just until combined.
+• In a small bowl, whisk the flour, baking soda, cinnamon, ginger, cloves, and salt.
+Add the dry ingredients to the wet ingredients and mix just until combined.

-• Slowly pour in the hot water, stirring gently until the batter is smooth and evenly mixed.
+• Stir in the hot water until the batter is smooth.

-• Grease a 5×5-inch baking dish and pour the batter into the prepared dish, spreading it evenly.
+• Grease a 5×5 inch baking dish and spread the batter evenly in the dish.

 • Let the gingerbread cool slightly before serving.